Rqnsom/pacifist-chess-simulation/README.md

 These two Rust crates below were created just for this project, but now could be reused for something more useful.
 Less absurd.
  - [chess-notation-parser](https://github.com/Rqnsom/chess-notation-parser)
  - [chess-turn-engine](https://github.com/Rqnsom/chess-turn-engine)

+> But why didn't you use any existing chess tools or libraries for this funny project?

+That was not the point!
+The fastest route is not always the best one.
+The main goal was to learn Rust!
+And doing the whole chess thing from scratch was an interesting challenge and a jolly adventure. 🙃